Mission UPSC

 • Amendments

-• Frequently asked aspects include the characteristics of different architectural styles.
+• Frequently asked aspects include the evolution of architectural styles, major monuments, and their historical significance.

-• Tricky areas include distinguishing between features of Indo-Islamic and Mughal architecture.
+• Tricky areas often include distinguishing between different styles and periods of art and architecture.

 • ---